-Appendix I-Index of Terms shows the page numbers where definitions of capitalized terms appear.
+The Index of Terms (Appendix I) shows where definitions of capitalized terms appear.

 FREDDIE MAC

 Freddie Mac was chartered by Congress in 1970 under the Federal Home Loan Mortgage Corporation Act (the "Freddie Mac Act") with a public mission to stabilize the nation's residential mortgage markets and expand opportunities for homeownership and affordable rental housing.